Search This Blog

 • ASPICE - Automotive Software Process Improvement and Capability Determination to govern the detailed processes related to the original equipment manufacturers (OEM) whose products are included in the vehicles including but not limited to self-driving autonomous vehicles

-Disclaimer: I am not a qualified professional to go into the details of any of these standard or regulations.
+Disclaimer: I am not a qualified professional to go into the details of any of these standards or regulations.
 I have captured them from my own limited understanding very briefly in this blog.
 For all, references, please consult the appropriate ISO reference guides or the appropriate governing body for details.

 Do you think I should mention any other standard?
 Do you know of any industry that I can add to this standard?